arye762/HackintoshDellOptiplex5040/README.md

 1. Copy `UTBMap.kext` along with `USBToolBox.kext` from the latest release here: [USBToolBox](https://github.com/USBToolBox/tool?tab=readme-ov-file).
 2. Install **OCAuxiliaryTools** on macOS and update **GenSMBIOS** to generate serial numbers.
 Set the machine as `iMac18,1` or `iMac18,2`.
 3. Update and merge all kext files.
-4. If on Windows, refer to this guide for OpenCore installation: [Windows Installation Guide](https://github.com/alienator88/ASUS-TUF-Z390M-Pro-Gaming-Hackintosh-OpenCore/tree/Ventura).

 ## BIOS Settings